Mohamed-El-Madiouni/CarbonCity-Insights/README.md

 1. Develop a scalable API aggregating vehicle emissions data from external APIs and storing it efficiently.
 2. Implement advanced data engineering practices, including caching, monitoring, and database optimization.
+3. Ensure reliable and automated updates to the vehicle emissions data using a containerized solution with scheduled tasks, both locally and in the cloud (via Railway.app).
-3. Provide a feature-rich comparison interface for analyzing carbon emissions.
+4. Provide a feature-rich comparison interface for analyzing carbon emissions.
-4. Showcase rate-limiting, authentication, and real-world data fetching pipelines.
+5. Showcase rate-limiting, authentication, and real-world data fetching pipelines.

 <br>
 <br>